 The Skorokhod embedding problem has also recently received substantial attention from the mathematical finance community.
 This goes back to an idea of Hobson \cite{Ho98a}: through the Dambis-Dubins-Schwarz Theorem, the optimization problems \eqref{IntPri} are related to the pricing of financial derivatives, and in particular to the problem of \emph{model-risk}.
 We refer the reader to the survey article \cite{Ho11} for further details.

 Recently there has been much interest in optimal transport problems where the transport plan must satisfy additional martingale constraints.
 Such problems arise naturally in the financial context, but are also of independent mathematical interest, for example --- mirroring classical optimal transport --- they have important consequences for the study of martingale inequalities (see e.g.\ \cite{BoNu13,HeObSpTo12,ObSp14}).
 The first papers to study such problems include \cite{HoNe12, BeHePe12, GaHeTo12, DoSo12}, and this field is commonly referred to as \emph{martingale optimal transport}.
 The Skorokhod embedding problem has been considered in this context by Galichon et.~al.~ in \cite{GaHeTo12}; through a stochastic control problem they recover the Az\'ema-Yor solution of the Skorokhod embedding problem.
-Notably, their approach is very different from the one pursued in the present paper: the approach of this paper is instead to use an analogue of $c$-cyclical monotonicity from classical optimal transport in the martingale context.
+Notably, their approach is very different from the one pursued in the present paper.